crushten/github_workflow_repo/README.md

 # Overview

-This repo is the central repository for all of the Github Actions and workflows for the various project I have.
+This repo is the central repository for all of the Github Actions and workflows for the various projects I have.

-Also servers as a reference for issue templates, labels, and git notes.
+Also serves as a reference for issue templates, labels, and git notes.

 ## Git Notes